 We worship God when we give him our lives every time we pray.
 Jesus teaches that when we pray, we should commit ourselves to God’s will.

 God has a specific will for your life.
-The Bible says in Romans 12:2 that his will is good and perfect and it fits you.
+Romans 12:2 says that his will is good and perfect and it fits you.
 Part of connecting with God is saying, “God, what is your will for me today?
 I want to do your will.”

-In Heaven, God’s will is done perfectly.
-The problem on Earth is God’s will is not always done.
-That’s why we’re to pray, “Your will be done on Earth as it is in Heaven.”
+In heaven, God’s will is done perfectly.
+The problem on earth is that God’s will is not always done.
+That’s why we’re to pray, “Your will be done on earth as it is in heaven.”
 We’re saying, “God, I want to submit to you.
 I want to do what you want me to do.”

-You can pray “Your will be done” in three different ways.
+“Your will be done” can be prayed in three different ways.
 You can say it in resentment: “Your will be done, but I don’t like it.”
 You can say it in resignation: “Your will be done, because I can’t help it.”
 Or you can say it in anticipation: “Your will be done, because I know it is the best, and that’s what I want for my life today!”

 Pray this prayer: “God, I know your will for my life is better than anything I can dream up.
 I want to give you my life.
 I want your will done in my life.”

 What does it mean to pray in anticipation?